 The Women’s Voices Women Vote Action Fund (WVWVAF) is a nonprofit, nonpartisan 501 (c)(4) organization founded in 2005 and dedicated to increasing the voting participation and issue advocacy of unmarried women.

 Unmarried women — single, separated, divorced or widowed — make up over 25 percent of all voting-age Americans and are one of the fastest growing demographic groups in America.
 Unmarried women, together with African Americans, Latinos, other people of color and millennials, comprise the Rising American Electorate (RAE).
 They are the majority of the voting eligible voting population (56.7 percent) and the key to success for progressives in 2016 and beyond.

-Unmarried women are the largest part of the RAE and they were major drivers behind progressive victories in 2006 and 2008.
-They could do it again in 2012 — if they show up to vote their progressive values in numbers that represent their growing demographic strength.
-By November, 2012, the U.S. Census Bureau expects the number of unmarried women in America is 56.8 million.
+Unmarried women are the largest part of the RAE and they were major drivers behind progressive victories in 2006, 2008 and 2012.
+They could do it again in 2016 — if unmarried women show up to vote their progressive values in numbers that represent their growing demographic strength.
+The U.S. Census Bureau reports that the number of unmarried women in America is 56.8 million.
 And growing.
 By 2016, for the first time, a majority of women are projected to be unmarried.

 But unmarried women participate and vote less often than their married sisters.
 In the 2012 election, 31 percent of unmarried women — a key segment of the progressive base of support — were not registered to vote.

 Increasing the number of unmarried women and other progressives who register, turn out and participate in our democracy and our government is the primary goal of WVWVAF.
 To that end, the Action Fund uses innovative, research-driven voter education, get-out-the-vote and advocacy programs, advertising and messaging to engage with unmarried women and provide them with access to the ballot and information that gives them a stake in the outcome of political debates and elections.

 Founder Bio – Page S. Gardner